AntonYurchenko/habr/http-kafka-endpoint/Readme.md

-# Http endpoint for kafka topic on base vert.x
+# Scala http endpoint for kafka topic on base vert.x

 ## Description of environment
 ### General